Folly Beach & Morris Island Lighthouse . Charleston.

-One morning the Four Fabulous accompanied by two knight-errands went to Folly Beach, crossing the Ashley River, passing on James Island, arriving to the beach bathed by the waters of the Atlantic Ocean, which is only twenty minutes away by Uber from the city center.
+One morning, the Four Fabulous ladies, accompanied by two gallant companions, set off for Folly Beach.
+We crossed the Ashley River, went through James Island, and arrived at the sand kissed by the Atlantic, just 20 minutes by Uber from the city center.

 The beach is immense, we couldn’t see the end of it.
 It has become a very popular spot for surfers with many business dedicated to that, as well as bars & restaurants to spend a nice day.